-Bluehost: Great features with inexpensive shared hosting
+Bluehost: Excellent features and inexpensive shared hosting

-Hostinger: Best for small and medium-sized businesses
+Hostinger: The best for small and medium-sized businesses

-InMotion Hosting: Great support and full-featured plans
+InMotion Hosting: Top support and full-featured plans

 What makes for the best web hosting?

-Bluehost is the best web host in terms of features, reliability, support, and pricing right now.
-Its shared hosting plans start at just $2.75 a month, and managed WordPress hosting with Bluehost starts at $9.95 a month.
-The company offers excellent scalability and many added features regardless of the plan chosen, but with WordPress hosting, the automatic installation and ongoing support are absolutely worth the price.
+From our perspective, Bluehost provides the best web hosting service across features, reliability, support, and pricing right now.
+Its shared hosting plans start at just $3.95 a month, and managed WordPress hosting begins at $9.95 a month, while its other hosting packages are competitively priced too.

 The best web hosting services you can buy today

 It also comes with 24/7 support through phone and live chat, in the unforeseen event that you should run into a problem.
-While it's not the most customizable service in the market, but the feature-packed plans are well configured and well supported.
+While it's not the most customizable service in the market, its feature-packed plans are well configured and well supported.
 Its strongest selling points are speed and uptime, which are primary for any growing website, while it offers advanced and simple dashboard use for all levels of competence.

 Hostinger comes with a one-click auto installer for all your favorite web apps, including WordPress.
 This makes it supremely easy for novice users to start building their first website, and it also features the Zyro website builder that's powerful enough to compete with leading website builders.

 Read our full Hostinger review to find out more about the web host and its services.

-Shared hosting starts at $2.59 a month, with unmetered bandwidth for one website.
-A better offering is perhaps the Shared Unlimited plan for $3.95 a month, which offers unmetered bandwidth and unmetered storage.
+Shared hosting starts at $2.59 a month, with unmetered bandwidth for one site: a better deal is perhaps the Shared Unlimited plan for $3.95 a month, which offers unmetered bandwidth and unmetered storage.
 Technical support is well-versed on a range of subjects and is available via phone, chat, and a ticket system, though live chat is not available 24/7.

 You can read our full DreamHost review to find out more about its services, packages and pricing.